BYUI-TannerGoodale/CIT365-F2020-GoodaleTanner/README.md

 # CIT365-F2020-GoodaleTanner
-A repository for my C# projects and assignments.
-Used for educational purposes.
+A repository for my C# projects and assignments